cyrils/renogy-bt/README.md

 # Renogy BT-1
 Library to read Renogy RS232 compatible BT-1 bluetooth adapter.
 Tested with `Rover 40A` controller and `Raspberry Pi Zero 2 W`.
-It might also work with other  "SRNE like" devices ie., RichSolar, PowMr, WEIZE etc.
+It might also work with other  "SRNE like" devices like RichSolar, PowMr, WEIZE etc.

 ## Example